miracle2k/keep-subgraph/README.md

 The live version is ready for you to play with: TBD

 You may also find my companion graph [keep-pricefeed](https://github.com/miracle2k/keep-pricefeed) of interest.

+# Development

+- Run ./update-yamls.js to regenerate the subgraph.yaml files for both mainnet and ropsten based on the template.